apify/actor-whitepaper/pages/ACTOR.md

-# Actor file `.ACTOR/actor.json`
+# Actor file

-This JSON file is the main definition of the actor.
+This JSON file must be present at `.ACTOR/actor.json` and contains the main definition of the actor.

+It looks as follows:

 ```json
 {